FriedDede/FreeRTOS_LAMP_AES/README.txt

     make

-    then you need to add $prefix/bin to PATH read the readme in the riscv-gnu-toolchain repo for any doubt about those commandsS
+    then you need to add $prefix/bin to PATH read the readme in the riscv-gnu-toolchain repo for any doubt about those commands